jisshub/news-classification/README.md

 ## News Classification

-**A news classifer to predict the category of news they falls under using python and sklearn**
+**A news classifer to predict the category of news on which they falls using python**